 Funny enough, here are the times I rarely listen:

 Yes, I know.
 That is when many people most want to listen.
 I’m not saying that this is the “right” way to do it; I’m just saying that it is an example of my own personal preference for the medium.
 Enough about me and my habits, what about yours?

-Update: I published a newer version of this in 2017.
+Update: I published a newer version of this.
 You can find it here: 40+ Free HR Training Sources

 Recently on LinkedIn I saw someone asking how to learn HR.
 Specifically he was trying to learn compensation when he didn’t have a background/foundation in the topic.
 The people in the comments made some good suggestions, but many of them involved expensive certifications, workshops, and other similar costly avenues.
 Coming from a background of smaller organizations with limited budgets (and understanding the personal budget of a new HR pro), I know that most of those suggestions are not possible for a significant number of people.
 Today we’ll look at how to learn HR from the ground up in some of the most practical, and inexpensive, ways possible.